mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 ## Getting the data

+Let's now see how to work with the context object that `KeysetPaginate` returns.

-The following is a basic example usage of the returned context object.
-We're querying the data and specifying the size as 20 items:
+The following is a basic example usage.
+We're querying the data and getting back 20 items:

 ```cs
 var users = await dbContext.Users